 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 At this point in time, the Company carries warrants that are denominated in foreign currency, and their fair value fluctuates with market conditions such as interest rates and share price volatility.
-A 10% fluctuation in the value of these market prices would effect their value by \$500,000 in either direction.
+A 10% fluctuation in the value of these would affect their value by \$983,664 in either direction (2011 - \$500,000).